Browse our guides or talk to our team.

-Looking for a quick rundown of the different official UML diagram types?
+Looking for a quick rundown of UML diagram types?
 Welcome to Gliffy.
 We're here to help.
 We've got examples of UML diagrams of each type, and templates diagrams to get you started.

 There are, as of UML 2.5, fourteen officially recognized types of UML diagrams.
 These types get sorted into three buckets: